vyvan0706/sigcig/README.md

-!!!
-This is only for a small project
+This is a blog i made for a project in my school, based mostly on css, html for design